-I am currently a Mellon Teaching Fellow in the Department of English at Agnes Scott College.
+I am currently an Andrew W. Mellon Foundation Graduate Teaching Fellow in the Department of English at Agnes Scott College.
 My research and teaching focus on book history and material culture, medieval and early modern literature, religion, the history of emotions, and gender studies.
 On this website, you will find pages about my teaching and research, including courses I have designed, my materially-engaged pedagogy, my work on several digital editions of medieval manuscript rolls, and announcements about upcoming conference sessions and other news.

 My articles have appeared in New Medieval Literatures, the Journal of Medieval Religious Cultures, Medieval Sermon Studies, and Notes & Queries, and I have two forthcoming in Medieval Feminist Forum and Pedagogy.
 I will receive my PhD in English from Emory University in May 2019.
 My current project is a study of Early Middle English religious literature (the Katherine Group), manuscripts, and the group’s reception history up to the present, including the influence of J. R. R. Tolkien’s early scholarship.
 The project also engages with affect theory and the history of emotions, especially sympathy, as I analyze the Katherine Group saints’ lives and sermons as affective instruction for all lay people.